-ACTION: Receive Report on First 5 Orange County Action Plans FROM: Kimberly Goll, President/CEO Jumleluy Hould то: First 5 Orange County DATE: October 30, 2022
+ACTION: Receive Report on First 5 Orange County Action Plans

 First 5 Orange County staff is undertaking a variety of work in each of the focus areas of the Strategic Plan.
 We have begun to organize this work by developing and tracking "Action Plans."
 This agenda item provides a progress report on our Action Plans.